adansons/base/README.md

 from PIL import Image

 def preprocess_func(path):
     image = transforms.ToTensor()(transforms.Resize((28, 28))(Image.open(path)))
     return image

 dataset = Dataset(files, target_key="label", transform=preprocess_func)
 loader = torch.utils.data.DataLoader(dataset, batch_size=32, shuffle=True)
 ```

-finally, let’s try one of most characteristic use cases on Adansons Base.
+finally, let’s try one of the most characteristic use cases on Adansons Base.

-in the external file you imported in step.3, some mnist test data files are annotated as `“-1”` in correction column. this means that it is difficult to classify that files even for human.
+in the external file, you imported in step.3, some mnist test data files are annotated as `“-1”` in the correction column. this means that it is difficult to classify that files even for a human.

 so, you should exclude that files from your dataset to evaluate your AI models more properly.